 “We Are Sthlm” is Europe’s largest youth festival.
 It takes places in the Kungsträdgården park (many Stockholmers just call it “Kungsan”).
 There are many popular live acts and a host of acitivities such as obstacle courses, skateboard parks, or dance workshops.
-The youth festival is part of the Stockholm Culture Festival but ends one day earlier, on Saturday.
+The youth festival is part of the Stockholm Culture Festival.
 Everything is free admission.
-Alcohol is not allowed on the festival area.
+Alcohol is not allowed in the festival area.

 World’s longest book table